 ProSolutions Training not only gives you in-depth information on how to become a stronger early childhood educator, but it also provides teachers with concrete ways to implement these strategies into the classroom.

-Below are some of the highlighted courses from the ProSolutions Training CDA program that focus on implementing this child care training into the classroom.
+Below are some online courses that focus on implementing this child care training into the classroom.

 The most effective classes don't just disseminate information to children.
 Rather, they take into account children's cognitive development, and structure the children’s appropriate learning styles and developmental levels.

 In this hour-long course, you will learn about cognitive development and how it affects learning.
 By the end of the course, you should be able to identify cognitive developmental theories, explain how these theories help educators understand how preschoolers process information, and list ways to help support their learning in a developmentally appropriate manner.

 Brain Power!
 Cognitive Development in Preschoolers

 Brain Power!
 Cognitive Development in Infants

 The development of fine motor skills in preschool is critical.
 Developmentally, preschool aged children are ready to learn how to hold pencils and other fine motor tools in preparation for the writing stages of Pre-Kindergarten, Kindergarten, and elementary school.

 In this hour-long CDA course, teachers will learn about the developmental milestones that occurs in the preschool years, as well as the developmental stages of writing.
 You will also learn about activities you can integrate to help foster fine motor control.
 Additionally, there are similar courses focused on toddlers and infants as well as courses on gross motor skills for children in these age groups.

 Fine Motor Activities for Preschoolers